For decades, Prague has been sweeping visitors off their feet with its romantic atmosphere and impressive legends.

 As we walk and hear more stories, we realise that the glory of the past is shadowed by abuse and cruelty, under both the Nazis and the Communists…

-Hitler kept the Jewish synagogue sector intact in Prague.
-He did not want it destroyed because he was going to keep this sector as a future intact museum for an extinct race.
+Hitler kept the Jewish Quarter intact in Prague.
+He did not want it destroyed because he was going to keep this sector as a memorial for an extinct race.

 The Jewish cemetery of Prague is a very small section.
 When that cemetery was filled, the city did not offer more space.
 Bodies are stacked in the cemetery one on top of the other, as deep as 14 layers, and it is estimated that there are around 100,000 people buried in a small area.